County historian to speak at Stafford Town Hall

-STAFFORD — County Historian Dr. Michael Eula will present “In Only Six Years: Genesee County Reacts to the Assassinations of the Kennedys and Martin Luther King, Jr.” this week.
-The program will take place at 7 p.m.
-Wednesday at the Stafford Historical Society meeting at the Stafford Town Hall.
+STAFFORD — County Historian Dr. Michael Eula will present “In Only Six Years: Genesee County Reacts to the Assassinations of the Kennedys and Martin Luther King, Jr.” this evening.
+The program will take place at 7 p.m. tonight at the Stafford Historical Society meeting at the Stafford Town Hall.

 Latest News

-Note: UPDATE: 3 dead, including infant, following van rollover on I-390